 Mountain bikes can work well for travel between Sagehen and Truckee, if you are an experienced and fit rider who can deal with the gradient change.
-Depending on your destination, the distance is a minimum of 12.5-miles each way, including our unpaved access road.
+The distance is a minimum of 12.5-miles each way, including our unpaved access road.
+Depending upon your destination(s), your round-trip could easily stretch to 40-miles.
 See the route here, and other Sagehen-adjacent trails here.

-A gravel or cross bike is adequate–if less comfortable–for these trails, too.
-Road bikes can use the highway to get to town, of course, but you would probably want to shuttle the 1.8-mile Sagehen access road.
+A gravel or cross bike is adequate, if less comfortable, for these dirt roads and trails, too.
+Road bikes can use the highway to get to town, of course, but you would probably want to shuttle the 1.8-mile Sagehen rough dirt access road.

 Lodging is available on-site at Sagehen, including limited ADA-accessible spaces and bathrooms.
-Except for limited faculty spaces, Sagehen accommodations are bunkhouse-style cabins (separate male and female), which are heated from roughly November to May.
+Except for limited faculty spaces, Sagehen accommodations are bunkhouse-style cabins (generally separate male and female), which are heated from roughly November to May.

 Communal bath houses include toilets, sinks and showers.
 Check out our Facilities page for more information about and photos of Sagehen cabins, classrooms and other structures.

-Camping is available in the Sagehen Basin both at Sagehen Creek Field Station and at the Tahoe National Forest Sagehen Campground (1.5 miles up the road).
+Camping is available in the Sagehen Basin both at Sagehen Creek Field Station and at the Tahoe National Forest Sagehen Campground (1.5 miles west of the station, accessible via a different road).
 Camping should be thought of as a preference, not a cost-saving measure!
-The daily rate for Sagehen users camping anywhere within the Sagehen footprint is the same as the cabin daily rate, since campers use all of our other facilities as well: roads, kitchens, bathhouses, internet, propane, electricity, telephones, data, collections, mailbox, etc.
+The daily rate for Sagehen users camping anywhere within the Sagehen footprint is the same as the cabin daily rate, since campers use all of our other facilities as well: roads, kitchens, bathhouses, internet, propane, electricity, water, telephones, data, collections, mailbox, staff, etc.